Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 5 November 2025 02.23.04 UTC
+- WIB: Rabu, 5 November 2025 03.31.30 UTC
-- WITA: Rabu, 5 November 2025 03.23.04 UTC
+- WITA: Rabu, 5 November 2025 04.31.30 UTC
-- WIT: Rabu, 5 November 2025 04.23.04 UTC
+- WIT: Rabu, 5 November 2025 05.31.30 UTC

 Kutipan Inspiratif:
-"Nature is so powerful, so strong.
-Capturing its essence is not easy - your work becomes a dance with light and the weather.
-It takes you to a place within yourself."
+"When one door closes, another door opens; but we so often look so long and regretfully upon the closed door, that we do not see the ones which open for us."

-Kategori: nature
+Kategori: inspirational